bjourne/hwang_s2024/README.md

 ** You should unzip the file

-In the case paper is accepted, we will provide online resource.

 In this code, you need to download pre-trained model on google drive.
 First, the code will run ANN(swin_tiny_patch4_window7_224 or ma-bert) for scaling threshold(or weight normalization) and searching base.
 Then, pre-trained parameter will converted to SNN and run it.(inferece_##.py)